bluefinhomeserver/Gamebanana-vault-CoffeeShop-mods-/README.md

 Just copy and paste to fill your library :3
 ---

-The Other repos .json files merged and managed by [Gamebanana-vault](https://github.com/bluefinhomeserver/Gamebanana-vault-CoffeeShop-mods-/tree/main) repo:
+The Other repos .json files merged and managed by [Gamebanana-vault](https://github.com/bluefinhomeserver/Gamebanana-vault-CoffeeShop-mods-/tree/main):

 ```
 {